Fei-Guang/Fei-Guang.github.io/doing_on_ubuntu.md

 11: MySql - changing innodb_file_per_table for a live db
 solution 1:
 mysql>set global innodb_file_per_table = 1 (set value to on doesn't effect for mysql 5.5 )

+12:Cross Origin Resource Sharing (CORS) with nginx location / {
+                # First attempt to serve request as file, then
+                # as directory, then fall back to displaying a 404.
+                # try_files $uri $uri/ =404;
+                # Uncomment to enable naxsi on this location
+                # include /etc/nginx/naxsi.rules
+                add_header 'Access-Control-Allow-Origin' '*';
+                add_header 'Access-Control-Allow-Methods' 'GET, POST, OPTIONS, PUT, DELETE';